bsamodro/F5BS/CIS-OCP-OVN-ConfigMap/OCP-Preparation.md

 ### Prepare Working Directory to run next steps

-Use the Web Shell link of the ocp-provisioner node
+#### Use the Web Shell link of the ocp-provisioner node and Please keep this window open until the end of the lab

 <img width="454" alt="Image" src="https://github.com/user-attachments/assets/93ce4bbe-80b8-40f5-89da-3de378a97e3e" />